 Quarter Cow Cost Per Pound (Real Math)

-A typical quarter cow share is around ~105 lbs take-home.
-When priced around ~$1,624, the blended average comes out to roughly:
+A typical quarter share averages ~105 lbs take-home.
+At approximately $1,624, the blended average works out to roughly $15–$16 per pound across steaks, roasts, and ground beef.

 Now compare that to typical retail pricing for grass-fed & grass-finished beef: